Home

 Evelyn Anthony, Anne of Austria (1968), a biographical novel about Anne of Austria, the wife of the French king Louis XIII and mother of Louis XIV.

-John Banville, Kepler, about the irascible seventeenth-century German mathematician who discovered the elliptical orbit of Mars
+John Banville, Kepler (1981), about the German mathematician who discovered the elliptical orbit of Mars.

 Ronald Bassett, Witchfinder General (1966), a novel about Matthew Hopkins, who tortured and prosecuted witches during the seventeenth century English Civil War; the 1968 horror movie Witchfinder General is supposed to have been based on this novel.

-Willa Cather, Shadows on the Rock, set in seventeenth-century Quebec
+Willa Cather, Shadows on the Rock, about an apothecary's daughter in seventeenth-century Quebec.
+Review

 Tracy Chevalier, Girl with a Pearl Earring, about a servant girl who works for the artist Vermeer in seventeenth-century Holland.
 See more novels about artists